GarvAgnihotri/Papyr/README.md

 No installation needed.
 Just download and run.

 🛡 License
-This software is distributed in binary form only.
+Papyr is distributed in binary form only.

 You may:
 - Download and use the `.exe` for free (personal or commercial use)